ZilchEngine/ZilchDocs/zero_editor_documentation/tutorials/scripting/customcomponents.markdown

 WARNING: It is common, especially among beginners, to forget to add a component to an object.
 Make sure to verify that you have accomplished this step if an object isn't behaving as expected.

-NOTE: You can click the icon next to a custom component's name in the `Properties Window` to access that component's ZilchScript resource.
+NOTE: You can click the icon next to a custom component's name in the `Properties Window` to access that component's NadaScript resource.

 ![GoToScript](https://media.githubusercontent.com/media/zeroengineteam/ZeroFiles/master/doc_files/85592.png)

- #  Basic Scripting with Zilch
+ #  Basic Scripting with Nada

-Upon the creation of a ZilchScript, Zero Engine will open that resource in a new tab: a text editor where you can include all the necessary logic for your component.
+Upon the creation of a NadaScript, Zero Engine will open that resource in a new tab: a text editor where you can include all the necessary logic for your component.
 Let's take a look at what the Component template template gives us:

 ![image](https://media.githubusercontent.com/media/zeroengineteam/ZeroFiles/master/doc_files/48227.png)

-NOTE: If you are new to scripting, this series of tutorials marked with #beginner_ii  will cover the basics of scripting in [Zilch](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/zilch_in_zero.markdown) within the Zero Engine.
+NOTE: If you are new to scripting, this series of tutorials marked with #beginner_ii  will cover the basics of scripting in [Nada](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/nada_in_zero.markdown) within the Zero Engine.
 That said, a lot of the concepts we'll cover are common to many other programming languages, and you may benefit from reading up on other programming resources targeted at beginners.

  ##  Classes